 - SEO strength of various firms.
 As we know from our previous study, local SEO is dependent on hundreds (if not thousands) of variables.
 While local SEO strength determines a firm’s rank at its own location, it’s difficult to tell how much it influences ranking decay over a given distance.
 Based on the variance between firms in the same city, it’s likely that the firms with stronger local SEO will see a less significant decline.

 - Proximity to similar business locations.
 When looking at this study, it’s important to keep in mind that none of these business locations exist in a bubble.
 They are all sharing the geography of their cities together.
-A firm that’s surrounded by other law firms will need to be more diligent in SEO than a similar firm that’s the only location for several miles.
+A firm that’s surrounded by other law firms will need to be more diligent in their law firm SEO efforts than a similar firm that’s the only location for several miles.

 What This Means for Local Businesses